 Companies resident in the Republic of Cyprus are in principle subject to corporate income tax on their worldwide income.
-Tax is imposed on income accruing or arising from sources both within and outside the Republic.
+Tax is imposed on income accruing or arising both from sources in and outside the Republic.

 Non-resident companies are subject to Cyprus corporation tax on their income accruing or arising only from sources in the Republic.